-- Connect your computer directly to your router or broadband modem, by plugging a standard CAT5 Ethernet patch cable (sold separately) into your computer's RJ45 Ethernet port.
-If your connection problem disappears, the problem lies in the Wi-Fi® part of your network. - Use the PING command to verify a connection to the gateway at 192.168.1.1 (a default gateway for most wireless routers). - 1 Click Start to open the Start menu. - 2 Type Cmd in the search field. - 3 At the top-left of the Start menu, click cmd.exe to open the command prompt. - 4 Enter PING 192.168.1.1 and press Enter. - 5 If "Request Timed Out" or another error message appears in response, then the problem is probably Wi-Fi®-related. - If you have enabled any security provisions (closed system, MAC address filtering, Wired Equivalent Privacy (WEP), etc.), check the access point vendor's Web site for recent firmware upgrades.
+Connect your computer directly to your router or broadband modem, by plugging a standard CAT5 Ethernet patch cable (sold separately) into your computer's RJ45 Ethernet port.
+If your connection problem disappears, the problem lies in the wireless part of your network.

+- Use the PING command to verify a connection to the gateway at 192.168.1.1 (a default gateway for most wireless routers). - 1 Click Start to open the Start menu. - 2 Type Cmd in the search field. - 3 At the top-left of the Start menu, click cmd.exe. - 4 Enter PING 192.168.1.1 at the command prompt, and press Enter. - 5 If "Request Timed Out" or another error message appears in response, then the problem is probably wireless-related. - If you have enabled any security provisions (closed system, MAC address filtering, Wired Equivalent Privacy [WEP], etc.), check the access point vendor's Web site for recent firmware upgrades.
 Problems with WEP keys, in particular, are frequently addressed in new firmware releases.